ballerina-platform/module-ballerinax-twilio/README.md

 As an open source project, Ballerina welcomes contributions from the community.

-For more information, go to the [contribution guidelines](https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md).
+For more information, see [contribution guidelines](https://github.com/ballerina-platform/ballerina-lang/blob/master/CONTRIBUTING.md).

 ## Code of Conduct